DinoChiesa/Apigee-CustomPolicy-RsaCrypto/README.md

       <Property name='encode-result'>base64</Property>
     </Properties>
     <ClassName>com.google.apigee.edgecallouts.RsaCryptoCallout</ClassName>
-    <ResourceURL>java://edge-callout-rsa-crypto-20200616.jar</ResourceURL>
+    <ResourceURL>java://edge-callout-rsa-crypto-20200912.jar</ResourceURL>
   </JavaCallout>
   ```

 Here's what will happen with this policy configuration:

-* the action is encrypt, so the policy will encrypt
+* the `action` is encrypt, so the policy will encrypt
 * the `generate-key` property is true, so
-  the policy will generate a 128-bit random key.
-Any source property would be ignored.
+  Because `generate-key` is true, the policy will generate a 128-bit random key and use that as the "source", or the thing to encrypt.
+The policy will ignore a `source` property when `generate-key` is true.
 * The policy will deserialize the public key from the PEM string contained in the variable `my_public_key`
-* There is no padding specified, so PKCS1Padding is used.
+* There is no` padding` specified, so PKCS1Padding is used.
-* The policy stores the outputs - the generated key and the ciphertext for that
+* The policy stores the outputs - the generated key in cleartext, and the ciphertext for that
-  key - into crypto_output_key and crypto_output, encoded via base64.
+  key (in other words, the encrypted version) - into context variables named `crypto_output_key` and `crypto_output`, encoded via base64.

-The caller can now use the encoded AES key to encrypt something via AES.
+The proxy can subsequently use the encoded AES key to encrypt something via AES.
 The
-caller can then send the ciphertext output (an encrypted key) of this policy,
+caller can then send the ciphertext output (the encrypted key) of this policy,
 along with the ciphertext of the AES encryption step, to a receiver.
 The
 receiver can decrypt the encrypted AES key using the RSA private key, and the
 same padding.
 Then the receiver can decrypt the AES-encrypted ciphertext with